matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 * updating this governance structure and eventually adopting it as formal bylaws,
 * handling community reports and complaints about governance violations
-* making and responding to requests from the community, the Matrix.org Foundation, and other stakeholders,
+* making and responding to requests from the community, The Matrix.org Foundation, and other stakeholders,
 * and making official communications on behalf of the Governing Board.

 ## 2. Voting

-The rules and procedures for voting by the Governing Board are governed by the Terms of Reference (TOR) of the Matrix.org Foundation.
+The rules and procedures for voting by the Governing Board are governed by the Terms of Reference (TOR) of The Matrix.org Foundation.
 Please refer to the TOR for the current, authoritative rules on voting, quorum, and decision-making processes for the Board.